jonath00n/research-lab-inventory-team55/README.md

-# research-lab-inventory-team55
+# Team #55 (403-904): Research Lab Inventory Project 💻
-This repository contains all necessary files and documentation for Team #55's ECEN 403/404-904 project: Research Lab Inventory
+This repository contains all necessary files and documentation for this Research Lab Inventory webapp/database project.
+- All documentation files can be found in the root directory
+- Currently, there are only basic directories, but more will be added when a framework is chosen